 Retrouvaille is a marriage ministry for couples who are struggling in their marriage.
 “Retrouvaille” (French for rediscovery) is a worldwide ministry that began in Quebec, Canada in 1977.
 Although it is Catholic in origin and nature, non-Catholics are welcome.
 The Retrouvaille program consists of a weekend experience and six post sessions.
 The program offers tools needed to rediscover a loving marriage relationship.
 The weekend consists of three couples and a priest giving presentations on various marriage related topics.
 As part of the program, the team presents a technique of communication that enables the attendees to take a good look at most areas of their relationship.
 Retrouvaille is a peer ministry so what is said by the presenters will be based on their own experiences.
 Peer couples are also the presenters for the post sessions.

-The next Retrouvaille weekend will be July 21-23 at the Weber Center in Adrian.
-There will be another weekend this year October 6-8.
+The next Retrouvaille weekend this year is October 6-8.
 After each weekend there are six post sessions which are held at St Rose in Perrysburg on the Sundays immediately following the weekends.

 If you have questions or are interested in the weekends, contact Bob Pacer at firstname.lastname@example.org.